ccloes-intuit/s3encrypt/README.md

 # s3encrypt

-`s3encrypt` is a simple cli tool for encrypting files uploaded to s3
+`s3encrypt` is a simple cli tool for encrypting files uploaded to s3 using asymmetric keys

 ## Description